Stroke Styles: Add Outlines and Borders to Bitmap Fonts

 Section titled “Core Stroke Properties”Stroke Width and Position

-Section titled “Stroke Width and Position”- Width: Sets the thickness of the outline in pixels.
-A thicker stroke has more visual weight but can obscure details on small fonts.
+Section titled “Stroke Width and Position”- Width: Outline thickness in pixels.
+Thicker strokes carry more visual weight but can obscure details on small fonts.

 - Stroke Type: Controls where the stroke is drawn relative to the character’s edge.